sagilevi922/Bull-Cows/README.md

-# Bulls Cows - Operating Systems Course
+# Bulls Cows - Operating Systems Course.

 Bulls and Cows is a 2 player game.